rcallaby/Hacking-Study-Guide/Linux Privilege Escalation Notes/Escalation Paths/SUID/SUID.md

 It's worth noting that SUID escalation is not always possible or practical, as it requires finding a vulnerable SUID binary and successfully exploiting it.
 However, it is still an important technique to be aware of as a penetration tester, as it can provide a significant advantage in gaining access to a system.

 ## Tools for SUID Escalation in Linux
+[GTFOBins](https://gtfobins.github.io/) - Not really a tool but a website where you can find many of the sudo escalation paths